The Importance of Quality Industrial Cleaning | Necessary Resources | Benefits | Products Needed | Steps To Equipment Cleaning

-- Clean machines keep cooler than mud-caked and grease-soaked equipment.
+Clean machines keep cooler than mud-caked and grease-soaked equipment.
 Although regulated heat is a necessary operating condition with heavy machinery, excessive heat is a killer.
-Overheated equipment has a shorter life cycle.
-In fact, hot machines can quit in mid-operation.
-This has a domino effect on other machines and workers in the production chain.
+Keeping equipment cool can extend a piece of equipment’s life span and prevent it from malfunctioning mid-operation.
+This positively affects other machines and workers in the production chain.

-- Cleaning machines gives a great opportunity to inspect for potential problems.
-Metal fatigue cracks are exposed.
-So is oxidization or rusting.
-Worn or leaking fittings are obvious when machinery is clean.
+Cleaning machines is a great opportunity to inspect for potential problems.
+Cleaning exposes metal fatigue cracks, oxidization and rusting.
+Worn or leaking fittings are also obvious when machinery is clean.
 This allows mechanics to get on top of developing problems before they become serious issues.

-- Regularly cleaned construction machinery enhances safety.
-Poorly-kept equipment is dangerous to the operator, work crew and others in the machine’s line of fire.
-Contaminant buildup around hydraulic and electrical systems can result in a serious blow-out of high-pressure oil or dangerous voltage.
+Regularly cleaned construction machinery enhances safety.
+Poorly kept equipment is dangerous to the operator, work crew and others in the machine’s line of fire.
+Cleaning prevents contaminant buildup around hydraulic and electrical systems, which also prevents potential damage such as a serious blow-out of high-pressure oil or dangerous voltage.

-- Mechanics are much more efficient when they work on clean machines.
-Cleaning dislodges foreign debris that’s heavy, volatile or slippery.
-Effective washing removes objects and buildups that can cause injury from slips and falls or being pinched in points that trap kinetic energy.
-Ergonomic accidents are greatly reduced when surfaces are clean and safe.
+Mechanics are much more efficient when they work on clean machines.
+Cleaning dislodges foreign debris that’s heavy, volatile or slippery and that can cause falls.
+Falls are one of the most common construction site risks, so it’s important to prevent them.
+Effective washing removes objects and buildups that can cause injury from slips and falls, and it prevents workers from being pinched in points that trap kinetic energy.
+Clean and safe surfaces significantly reduce ergonomic accidents.